Arbitrage theory in a market of stochastic dimension: Introduction

 \section{Introduction}

 Equity markets are usually modeled as \textit{closed}, that is, the total number of assets is assumed to be constant~(say $n \in \N$) over time such that entrance to or exit from the market of an individual asset is prohibited.
 The evolution of individual assets is then modeled by an $n$-dimensional stochastic process, for example, geometric Brownian motion, It\^o process, or more general semimartingale.
 However, this equity market model compels investors to put their money into the immutable space of investable assets, even though the number and composition of companies in actual markets fluctuate over time.
+In fact, the U.S. stock exchanges experienced dimensional changes quite frequently over the recent decades due to IPOs, bankruptcies, privatizations, etc; New York Stock Exchange~(NYSE) and American Stock Exchange~(AMEX) underwent dimensional changes every $1.68$ and $2.57$ trading days, respectively, on average, over the last 40 years from $1982$ to $2021$ (see Section 4.3 of \cite{BKT2} for more details).

 In order better to simulate investors' behavior in real equity markets than in the closed market model, the concept of \textit{open} markets is introduced in \cite{Fernholz:2018}, and widely studied in \cite{Karatzas:Kim2}.
 An open market consists of a fixed number~(say $m < n$) of higher capitalization stocks within a wider equity universe.
-Though the dimension of the open market is also assumed to be fixed, it is open in the sense that the constituents change over time according to their capitalizations; it is similar to high-capitalization indexes, in which a stock is replaced when its capitalization falls to low.
+Though the dimension of the open market is also assumed to be fixed, it is open in the sense that the constituents change over time according to their capitalizations; it is similar to high-capitalization indexes, in which a stock is replaced when its capitalization falls too low.

 However, both the closed and open market models fail to capture the intrinsic property of the real stock market, where new stocks enter as a result of IPOs or spin-offs, and old stocks exit following bankruptcies, privatization, or mergers and acquisitions.
-To this end, this paper studies a stock market model of changing dimensions, using the concept of piecewise semimartingales introduced in \cite{Strong2}.
+To this end, this paper and our companion paper, \cite{BKT2}, study a stock market model of changing dimensions, using the concept of piecewise semimartingales introduced in \cite{Strong2}.
+Whereas the companion paper focuses on how dimensional changes of the market impact performances of self-financing stock portfolios with empirical results, this paper develops more theoretical aspects of arbitrage theory in the setting of equity market with changing number of assets (thus we refer to \cite{BKT2} for those who are more interested in practical aspects).